 We are Alice and Irene, and 90% of our work happens in front of a screen.

-Born and raised in the city, a year ago we moved to the Alps.
+Born and raised in the city, 2 years ago we moved to the Alps.
 It was supposed to be a covid escape, but it turned into a permanent choice.
 During this time, we have seen some pretty big changes in our habits.
 We used to rush through peak-hour traffic to get to the office; now we spend an hour walking in the woods every morning.
 Our lunch breaks used to be takeaway sandwiches and coffee to-go, now we eat slower and better (and sometimes we even find the time for a ski alp ride before the afternoon call).

 In short, we are happier.
 And we still get a ton of work-related things done – some of them even better than before.

-So we have started to wonder how we could share all this with those who, like us, make a living with the digital world but want to spend some time in very much physical (and beautiful) remote places.
+So we have started to wonder how we could share all this with those who, like us, make a living with the digital world but want to spend some time in very much physical (and beautiful) remote place.